orangejuice/blog/data/activity/movie-坡道上的家-2019/record.en.md

 ---
-title: A Home on the Slope
+title: The House on the Slope
 category: movie
 status: done
 rating: 3